KonstantinosNikolakakis/Robot_in_a_grid/README.md

 # Robot_in_a_grid
 Policy evaluation and policy iteration

-The program finds the optimal policy (minimum distance) that avoids the holes 'O' and the walls 'W' and reaches the target position 'T'
+The program finds the optimal policy (minimum distance) that avoids the holes 'O' and the walls 'W' and reaches the target position 'T'.
-See optimal_path.png as an example.

-Output: The optimal policy and the optimal values V*
+Output: The optimal policy and the optimal values V*, see optimal_path.png as an example.

 Grid variables: HEIGHT, WIDTH, positions of START, TARGET, WALL, HOLES